nico-ru/BAnDIT/README.md

 pip install -r requirements.txt
 ```

-Train model with default configuration
+Train model with default configuration (some parameters will be required)

 ```bash
 # train on CPU